auth0/docs/articles/email/index.md

 If you do not configure a **From Address** for your emails:

-* your emails will be sent from `no-reply@auth0.com` if you do not use a customized email template
+* your emails will be sent from `no-reply@auth0.com` if you do not use a customized email template;
-* your emails will be sent from the email address of the first owner of your Auth0 account if you are using customized email templates
+* your emails will be sent from the email address of the first owner of your Auth0 account if you are using customized email templates.

-**NOTE:** Due to security, you may not send customized emails from any `@auth0.com` address.
+**NOTE:** For security purposes, you may not send customized emails from any `@auth0.com` address.
 If you are an Appliance user, you may configure a similar domain blacklist.

 The **From Address** field supports the following macros:

-- `{application.name}`
+* `{application.name}`
-- `{connection.name}`
+* `{connection.name}`

 You can use these macros to set the display name of the **From Address** to something that relates to the application for which the user signed up.
 For example, the field could display `{application.name} <support@fabrikamcorp.com>`, as opposed to `<support@fabrikamcorp.com>`.